caldwell/pdpfs/README.md

     -s --sector            Dump by blocks instead of sectors

-Dumps the image, de-interleaving floppy images.
+Print a hex dump of the logical blocks of the image, de-interleaving floppy images.

+#### `dump-home`

+Print a debug dump of the fields of the home block.

+#### `dump-dir`

+Print a debug dump of the fields of the directory segments.

 #### `init <device-type>`